Coastal Management Program

 Management of our coastal estuaries and rivers are guided by a separate range of legislation and plans:

-The CMP is being prepared using the NSW Government Coastal Management framework.
+The CMP has been prepared using the NSW Government Coastal Management framework.

-It will meet the requirements of the Coastal Management Act 2016, the Resilience and Hazards State Environmental Planning Policy 2021 (SEPP) and the methodology prescribed by the NSW Coastal Management Manual.
+It meets the requirements of the Coastal Management Act 2016, the Resilience and Hazards State Environmental Planning Policy 2021 (SEPP) and the methodology prescribed by the NSW Coastal Management Manual.

-The CMP is being completed with funding and technical assistance from the NSW Government Coast and Estuary Program.
+The CMP has been completed with funding and technical assistance from the NSW Government Coast and Estuary Program.

 Development of the CMP is a five-stage process: